stephengold/MonkeyWrench/README.md

 + `cd ../CompareLoaders`

-The application also looks for (optional) test data in "../ext/glTF-Sample-Models/2.0" relative to the project root.
+The application also looks for (optional) test data in "../ext/glTF-Sample-Models" relative to the project root.
 These data (about 3.7 GBytes) can be installed using Bash and [Git]:
 + `mkdir -p ../ext`
 + `cd ../ext`
 + `git clone https://github.com/KhronosGroup/glTF-Sample-Models.git`
 + `cd ../CompareLoaders`

+You can also install (optional) test data (about 890 MBytes) from the Amazon Lumberyard:
++ using Bash or PowerShell or Zsh: `./gradlew bistro`
++ using Windows Command Prompt: `.\gradlew bistro`

 The application opens a window and displays status using 7 lines of text in its upper left corner.